Denoising Diffusion Probabilistic Models for Magnetic Resonance Fingerprinting: The MRF-IDDPM Algorithm

 \section{The MRF-IDDPM Algorithm}

-We are now ready to describe our conditional DDPM approach for generating restored MRF image timeseries (TSMI) samples from highly accelerated k-space data.
+We are now ready to describe our conditional DDPM approach for generating restored MRF image time series (TSMI) samples from highly accelerated k-space data.
 The pipeline comprises three main stages: preprocessing, training, and inference, each detailed below.